 By using this software, you accept that you have accepted the terms of this Disclaimer, even if you haven't read it.

 As with all modern software, the error messages have been carefully designed to insult your so-called "intelligence" :-)

 * This software is subject to change without noticing.

 If you do find any problems, or have any [polite] suggestions for improvements or missing features, please send us an email on firstname.lastname@example.org and we'll see what we can do.
 Generous donations and lucrative business proposals are welcome.
 Invitations to wild parties too, naturally.

 Matt's Big Toe Print Scanner : For the ultimate in authentication security, this floor-standing USB-connected device uses your big toe to uniquely identify your foot.
 Everyone has a unique big toe print which is unlikely to be on the police files, giving you that extra peace-of-mind.
 (Note: To improve accuracy, remove shoes and socks before scanning.)

 Matt's Extreme Ironing Manager (MeMum©) : Iron your T-shirts, socks and pants anywhere, even in your own bedroom!
 Attachments for snowboards, snowblades, mountain bikes, hands-free climbing, sofas and futons are all available online.

 Matt's Steam-Powered Wood-Burning Vacuum Cleaner© : Designed for those who really care about the environment.
 (Note: Requires the third-party Nuclear-Powered Steam Cleaner ☠☢ accessory for removing soot from walls and ceilings.)

-Matt's Global Warming Simulator : Impress your friends with prophecies of doom based on climate models automatically generated from the messages of your Facebook and Twitter followers.
+Matt's Global Warming Simulator : Impress your friends with prophecies of doom based on totally inaccurate climate models generated from the messages of your Facebook and Twitter followers.
 A balanced analysis of the data can be found here: www.climate4you.com.